reshape/reshape/README.md

 ph.process(evenMoreHtml, { parser: someParser })
 ```

-Here, the default plugins will apply to all compiles, except for the second, in which we override them locally.
+Here, the default plugins applied to `ph` at the top will apply to all compiles, except for the second, in which we override them locally.
 All other options will be merged in and applied only to their individual compiles.

 ## Reshape AST